Humanitarian Aid Worker, Mediator, Advocate, Consultant

 “duty of care is a legal obligation that organizations in the international aid sector must adhere to and that they must do so to the same standard as any other employer… embracing duty of care leads to a better organization.”– Kemp, E. and Merkelbach, M. (2016)

-Does your organization have a comprehensive (and practiced) Duty of Care policy including support to staff post-critical incident?
+Does your organization have a comprehensive (and practiced) Duty of Care policy including support to staff post-critical incident or through grievances?

 Is your organization currently trying to support injured/affected staff, but reached a road block?